-We get a lot of emails from people looking at their rotator cuff options.
-The emails we get center around the possibilities that a surgery can be avoided with regenerative medicine injection options such as stem cell therapy or Platelet Rich Plasma therapy or PRP.
-There is some new research I will explore with you here on these options.
+We often receive emails from people looking at their rotator cuff pain and tear treatment options.
+The emails we get center around the possible avoidance of rotator cuff surgery with regenerative medicine injection options.
+These options can include stem cell therapy or Platelet Rich Plasma therapy or PRP.
+There is some new research I will explore with you here on these rotator cuff treatment options.
+Hopefully this information will help you make an informed decision to have or not have these treatments.

 We know that some people, like someone with a physically demanding job or an athlete, will make their decision as to how to treat their rotator cuff problems based on what treatment they believe will get them back to their job or sport the quickest.
-This is the great appeal of surgery to some.
-These people believe that surgery is the fastest way back and they have a lot of confidence that the surgery will make them whole again.
+For some, rotator cuff surgery makes the most sense as the way to get them back quicker.
+These people, who believe that rotator cuff surgery is the fastest way back also have confidence that the surgery will make them whole again.
+For some people, rotator cuff surgery will get them back the quickest.
+For others not.

-One of the great ironies of rotator cuff surgery is that the patients believe it will work for them more than the surgeons believe it will work for them.
-So these people proceed with the surgery anyway.
+However, as pointed out in the research below, a great irony of rotator cuff surgery is that the patients believe it will work for them more than their surgeons will believe it will work for them.

 - Doctors at the University of Montreal suggest that “Despite improvements in rotator cuff surgery techniques, re-tear rate remains above 20% and increases with tear severity.
 Early rehabilitation exercises could contribute to re-tear due to excessive stresses.”(2)